Advancing DEI Within the IBD Community

 Resources for Underrepresented Communities

-The following are dedicated resources we have created to support the specific needs of underrepresented communities.
+The following are dedicated resources created to support the specific needs of underrepresented communities.
 We encourage you to share these broadly and provide us with your feedback:

 Inclusion & Belonging at Camp Oasis